 GSA has met with agencies and industry to discuss lessons learned from previous transitions and has assessed the activities that caused the biggest delays and agency impacts.
 GSA is providing various types of assistance to help agencies and contractors manage the aggressive Transition Timeline.
-This includes:

 - Validating Transition Inventory—completed